Did You Know? Most Australian Jurisdictions Don’t Prohibit Anti-LGBTI Vilification

 The individual penalty for contravention of this provision is up to 100 penalty units or 3 years imprisonment (or both).

-The next NSW state election is not due until 25 March 2023, meaning there is plenty of time available for the current Government to amend the Anti-Discrimination Act 1977 (NSW) to ensure its civil vilification prohibitions also cover bisexuals, non-binary or other gender diverse people and intersex people – as well as fixing some of the many, many other problems with Australia’s worst LGBTI anti-discrimination law.[iv]
+Following the recent NSW State election, the new Government has committed to refer the Anti-Discrimination Act to the NSW Law Reform Commission for review.
+Hopefully this review recommends amendments to ensure its civil vilification prohibitions also cover bisexuals, non-binary or other gender diverse people and intersex people – as well as fixing some of the many, many other problems with Australia’s worst LGBTI anti-discrimination law.[iv]

 *